 - After Ezra had read “the law of Moses” the people needed help understanding it.
 Others helped by apparently taking groups of people gathered there around the Water Gate.
 (Nehemiah 8:1-8)

 - When Jesus fed the 5,000 He divided the people into groups of fifty.
 (Luke 9:10-17)

 We must remember this principle that is foundational to building a healthy church: The church’s mission is best accomplished in the context of small groups.

 God created us for relationships.
 Even in a perfect world God said that it was not good for Adam to be alone.
 We need each other!
 Sunday School makes it possible for us to practice the “one another’s” taught in the New Testament.

 4. A Practical Reason

 Sunday School gives every member a practical way to do ministry and to be involved with others.
 Through Sunday School everyone can exercise their Holy Spirit given gifts.
 The Apostle Peter instructed: “As every man has received the gift, even so minister the same one to another, as good stewards of the manifold grace of God” (1 Peter 4:10).

 Sunday School is the best small group model because it provides a small group Bible study for all age divisions, Preschool through Sr. Adults.
 No one is left out!
 It is essential that the church get the Word of God into her children!
 Also, Sunday School is much more successful in getting worship attendees in a small group Bible study.
 Sunday School functions more effectively!

 By Allan Taylor.
-Allan is a member of BACE and the Director of Sunday School & Church Education Ministry, LifeWay Christian Resources, Nashville, TN.
+Allan is a member of BACE and the Executive Pastor of Ministries, First Baptist Concord, Knoxville, TN.
 He is also the author of multiple resources including his recent resource, Sunday School Matters.